|Nutritional Guidelines (per serving)|

 A display of fresh blackberries at the Farmer's market inspired this delicious yogurt-enriched loaf cake.
 It's not too sweet, which makes it as well suited to breakfast as to an afternoon tea or coffee break.
-You can use fresh or frozen berries in this recipe, and if you can't find blackberries, raspberries or blueberries would work beautifully, too.
+You can use fresh or frozen berries in this recipe, and if you can't find blackberries, raspberries, or blueberries would work beautifully, too.
 If you don't have yogurt on hand, sour cream is a good substitute.

-Note that some Orthodox kashrut authorities consider the use of whole, fresh blackberries or raspberries to be a kashrut concern; some recommend that they not be used, due to the possibility of insect infestation, and the difficulty of checking the berries to ensure they are free of bugs.
+Kashrut tip: Note that some Orthodox kashrut authorities consider the use of whole, fresh blackberries or raspberries to be a kashrut concern; some recommend that they not be used, due to the possibility of insect infestation, and the difficulty of checking the berries to ensure they are free of bugs.
 If fresh blackberries or raspberries are a concern in your community, you can opt for frozen, or stick to blueberries instead.

-Transform It: Wondering what to do with leftover cake?
+Transform it: Wondering what to do with leftover cake?
 Turn it into a healthfully indulgent breakfast or dessert parfait!
 Cut the cake into 1-inch cubes.
 In glasses or individual serving dishes, layer the cubes with vanilla, lemon, or berry yogurt (if you're using a berry flavor, custard-style blended yogurt works best) and fresh berries.

 - 1 cup all-purpose flour